ScooloV/bbpedia/docs/death_zone/new_inducements.md

 Jorm the 0gre 0-1 BIASED REFEREE: THE TRUNDLEF00T

-TRIPLETS: BUNG0, FILIBERT AND JEPH 80,000 GOLD PIECES (40,000 GOLD PIECES
+TRIPLETS: BUNGO, FILIBERT AND JEPH 80,000 GOLD PIECES (40,000 GOLD PIECES
-F0R TEAMS WITH THE 'HALFLING THIMBLE CUP' SPECIAL RULE), AVAILABLE TO ANY TEAM
+FOR TEAMS WITH THE 'HALFLING THIMBLE CUP' SPECIAL RULE), AVAILABLE TO ANY TEAM
-*There are quite a number of officialss at a Blood Bowl* *game: sideline officialss, scorekeepers, drive timers, and* *so on, but there is usually only a single referee.
+*There are quite a number of officialss at a Blood Bowl
+game: sideline officialss, scorekeepers, drive timers, and so on, but there is usually only a single referee.
 One*
-![](../media/death_zone/image172.jpg)*notable exception is the Trundlefoot Triplets, a trio of* *Halflinng brothers who work together to officiaate.. in theory.* *In practice, they're a total shambles - they argue amongst* *themselves, disagree over the most obvious calls, and* *often get in the way of play.
-Jeph is arguably the worst,* *generally seen as one of the most incompetent referees*
-*of all time, and guilty of accidentally injuring players on* *several occasions.*
+![](../media/death_zone/image172.jpg)*notable exception is the Trundlefoot Triplets, a trio of* *Halflinng brothers who work together to officiaate.. in theory.* *In practice, they're a total shambles - they argue amongst* *themselves, disagree over the most obvious calls, and often get in the way of play.
+Jeph is arguably the worst,* *generally seen as one of the most incompetent referees of all time, and guilty of accidentally injuring players on* *several occasions.*

 HEAVY-HANDED INC0MPETENCE
 The Trundlefoot Triplets often try their best to partake in a bit of honest corruption, but all too often they fail.
 If any

-J0RM D0ESN'T LIKE CHEATERS!
+JORM D0ESN'T LIKE CHEATERS!
 Jorm is always on the lookout for dirty play, and misses very little.
 If any player on the opposing team commits a Foul but a double is not rolled when making either the Armour roll or Injury roll, roll a D6: